matijakolaric-com/django-music-publisher/README.rst

 When you apply for a free 15-day demo licence, additional documentation will be provided, as well as ``token``, ``validator_url``, and ``creator_url`` values.

-Publisher data will be required if you choose to go with your own CWR creator, unless you change the structure significantly.

-If that is the case, then all you may need is to set ``library`` and/or ``label``, depending on your needs.

 Installing the project (standalone deployment)
 ===============================================================================